-Things to Know Before Applying for Your Cannabis Business License
+Things to Know Before Applying for a Cannabis Business License

-Of course, there are many other ancillary businesses involved in the cannabis industry, so if you don’t want to handle the product directly, you may want to broaden your research.
-Either way, don’t go in blind – knowing which category your business falls into before you start your paperwork will save you time and money.
+Of course, there are many other ancillary businesses involved in the cannabis industry, so if you don’t want to handle the product directly, you can avoid the cannabis business license application process.
+Either way, don’t go in blind – knowing which category your business falls into before you start will save you time and money.
+There are so many exciting avenues to explore as you enter this burgeoning market!

-No matter which type of business you choose, there are basic legal requirements.
-Again, these will vary based on your location, but some to consider will include:
+No matter which type of business you choose, there are basic legal requirements across all levels of operation.
+It is essential to research your local municipalities laws and regulations surrounding adult-use or medical-use requirements for licensure.
+These will vary based on your location, but often will include:

 • Incorporating your business or forming an LLC